 We’re excited to introduce the first version of our CDR (Consumer Data Right) Consent prototype, which will allow consumers to consent and share their data in a CDR-compliant and user-friendly manner.

-The Consumer Data Right enables open banking by setting out protections for consumers to safely share their data with accredited, trusted recipients.
+The ACCC's implementation of the Consumer Data Right (CDR) enables open banking by setting out protections for consumers to safely share their data with accredited, trusted recipients.
 Once consumers share their data, they can access a range of products and services, whether it be comparison tools for credit cards and mortgages or budgeting tools that help them better manage their finances.

 Below is a snippet of Basiq’s interpretation of these standards: